 Instead of having to have the physical piece of paper in their hands, just as is the case with almost every other aspect of their work, your staff can check their payslips at any time from desktop computers or handheld devices such as mobile phones and tablets.

-This latter option is particularly useful for those employees who frequently work out of the office or who cover roles in warehouses and retail spaces.
+This latter option is particularly useful for those employees who frequently work out of the office, are working from home, or who cover roles in warehouses and retail spaces.